shahanakattil/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab01_Configure_Field_Service.md

     ![](../images/price-list-12.png)

     > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
     > - Select the **Lab Validation** tab located at the upper right corner of the lab guide section.
     > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
     > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
     > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

+> **Result:** In this lab you have added and configured some products that can be installed and set up skills and characteristics that will be used as part of the implementation.